Bastet: Ancient Egypt’s Most Important Cat Goddess

 Khafre Valley Temple

-In some of the pyramids, Bastet is a goddess that is closely linked to the king.
+In some of the pyramids, Bastet is a goddess who is closely linked to the king.
 One of the examples of this can be found in the valley temple of King Khafre at Giza.
 It carries the names of only two goddesses, namely Hathor and Bastet.
 They both represented different parts of the Egyptian kingdom, but Bastet is seen as the benign royal protector.

 In the case of the temple of King Khafre, Bastet is depicted as his mother and nurse.
 It is believed that this would enable the king to reach the sky in good health.